 It has a large watertight storage hatch to keep things dry, a recessed rear cargo area, three flush-mounted rod holders, and an optional drainage plug.

 The Brooklyn Kayak Company PK14 comes in at 14 feet as mentioned earlier, with a 34-inch as the reason for its renowned stability, and weighs 96 pounds, making it easy to transport from land to water.

 - Tons of storage space

 Stingray 13.5 Tandem

-The stingray comes in at 13.5 feet, providing plenty of space for 2 anglers.
-It has cup holders, two built in rod holders, skid plate, bow hatch, molded carry handles, and a built in paddle holder.
+The Stingray comes in at 13.5 feet, providing plenty of space for 2 anglers.
+It has cup holders, two built-in rod holders, a skid plate, a bow hatch, molded carry handles, and a built-in paddle holder.

 The seats are incredibly comfortable in the Stingray, and this fishing kayak has a more simplistic design, making it great for beginners.

 - Cup holders!

 - Due to being more compact, might get crowded if you have a lot of gear